Why Register With The U.S. Will Registry, Inc.

 So many families have agonized over not being able to locate a loved one's Last Will.
 Once registered, your information is secured and unable to be retrieved without the necessary legal documentation.

-You Will receive a certificate and printable wallet cards by email so your family will be able to see that you are registered.
-(You should tell them you are registered as well.)
+Once registered, you will receive a certificate and printable wallet cards by email so your family will be able to see that you are registered.
+(You should also tell your family members you are registered as well.)
 They will not be able to access any information without a death certificate.
 Rather than depend on your loved ones to remember where your Will is, you are assured they will be able to find it once registered.

 Safe, secure storage with 24-hour access.